saroj-karki/saroj-karki/README.md

 <h1 align="center"> <img height="40" width="40" alt="github" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/github.svg" /> Hi there, I'm Saroj 👋 </h1>

 - I'm software developer & love to learn new 💻 _Technologies_.
-- Currently brushing up my skills, learning to write clean code👨‍💻.
+- Strongly believe in **DRY** principle ✅.
-- 👯 Looking for collaboration on cool projects
+- 👯 Available for collaboration on cool projects.

 <!--
 **saroj-karki/saroj-karki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.